What Is a Pour-Over Will & How Does It Work?(Examples & Advantages)

 Schmidt & Clark, LLP is not currently accepting these types of cases and has posted this content for information purposes only.
 We encourage you to seek a qualified attorney, if you feel you might have a case.

 If you have considered drafting a revocable living trust to bypass the court-supervised probate process, you may have heard of a "pour-over will."
-This type of will is often utilized in tandem with an established trust.
+This specialized type of will works in tandem with a living trust and has become an increasingly essential component of modern estate planning — particularly as federal tax law changes and evolving state probate rules continue to reshape how families protect their assets.

 Quick Summary